conechan/pngpad/README.md

 # pngpad

-> Pad all png images in a directory by max width and height of them.
+> Pad all png images in a directory by the same width and height.

 ## Install